-Exhaust gas from the dryer/mixer is directed to a particulate matter emission control system consisting of a primary collector and baghouse.
+Exhaust gas from the dryer/mixer is directed to a particulate matter emission control system consisting of a primary collector and a pulse jet baghouse.
 The baghouse filter media is periodically cleaned using reverse air technology.

 The filtered process air from the baghouse is exhausted through a vertical stack to the atmosphere (SVHMAPLANT).